NLnetLabs/rpki-doc/source/krill/multi-user/config-file-provider.rst

 - Krill has no feature for requiring a user to change their password on first login.
 As such, by issuing users with passwords you become responsible for delivering the new password to them securely.

+- OpenID Connect providers often have support for one-time passwords (OTP) or other secondary lines of defence to protect than account than just a username and password.
+Krill does not have this capability.

 - Krill has no feature for generating cryptographically strong passwords.
 You are responsible for choosing sufficiently strong passwords for your users.